Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 \subsubsection{Polarized Proton PDFs}

 The EIC will allow for the longitudinal polarization of both the colliding nucleon (and light nuclei) and lepton beams, {\it i.e.}, along their direction of motion.
-This is a feature unique to the EIC, specifically designed to probe the longitudinal spin structure of the proton.
-Key to this goal will be inclusive DIS measurements.
-Beside the parity-conserving longitudinal double-spin asymmetry, the EIC will access also the parity-violating asymmetry, see, {\it e.g.}, Sect.~18.2 in~\cite{ParticleDataGroup:2020ssz} for a definition.
+This is a unique feature of the EIC, specifically designed to probe the longitudinal spin structure of the proton.
+In the key inclusive DIS measurements, besides the parity-conserving longitudinal double-spin asymmetry, the EIC will access also the parity-violating asymmetry, see, {\it e.g.}, Sect.~18.2 in~\cite{ParticleDataGroup:2020ssz} for a definition.
 In the numerator of the latter observable, the parity-conserving contributions from the photon exchange and the vector--vector part of the $Z$-boson exchange cancel exactly, leaving the dominant contribution from the interference between the photon exchange and the axial-vector part of the $Z$-boson exchange.
 While the parity-conserving asymmetry probes the sum of polarized quark and antiquark distributions, the parity-violating asymmetry probes their difference.
 The combination of the two is one of the cleanest ways to separate quark and antiquark polarizations.

 Parity-conserving and parity-violating polarized DIS asymmetries are expected to expand the kinematic coverage of current DIS measurements significantly, roughly by one order of magnitude or more, down to $x\sim 10^{-4}$ and up to $Q^2\sim 1000$~GeV$^2$, see, {\it e.g.}, Fig.~1 in~\cite{Ethier:2020way}.
-In addition to the increased sensitivity to quark, antiquark and gluon polarized PDFs at small values of $x$, the wide $Q^2$-coverage of the EIC will probe scaling violations in the $g_1$ polarized structure function, offering significant additional constraints on the gluon polarized PDF.
+In addition to the increased sensitivity to quark, antiquark and gluon polarized PDFs at small values of $x$, the wide $Q^2$-coverage of the EIC will probe scaling violations in the polarized structure function $g_1$, offering significant additional constraints on the gluon polarized PDF.